enowkelvin/enowkelvin.github.io/README.md

 str(all_trips)  #See list of columns and data types (numeric, character, etc) summary(all_trips)  #Statistical summary of data.
 Mainly for numerics

-# There are a few problems we will need to fix:
+# There are a few problems i needed to fix:
 # (1) In the "member_casual" column, there are two names for members ("member" and "Subscriber") and two names for casual riders ("Customer" and "casual").
 We will need to consolidate that from four to two labels.
 # (2) The data can only be aggregated at the ride-level, which is too granular.
 We will want to add some additional columns of data -- such as day, month, year -- that provide additional opportunities to aggregate the data.
 # (3) We will want to add a calculated field for length of ride since the 2020Q1 data did not have the "tripduration" column.
 We will add "ride_length" to the entire dataframe for consistency.